jbiatek/BSGRulebook/dynamic.md

 The current player also chooses which components to place and which to skip if there is [a shortage](#component-limitations), and which space areas are activated first when activating Cylon ships.

 When "all players" are instructed to do something, unless otherwise specified the current player goes first, moving in clockwise order.

+### Resources

+The fleet has 4 resources which are tracked by dials on the main game board: fuel, food, morale, and population.
+Increase or decrease the dials as directed by game effects.

+If any resource is at 0 at the end of a turn or the end of the game, [the humans lose](#human-loss).
+It is possible for the humans to avoid losing by replenishing a resource before the turn ends.

 <div class="allies" markdown="1">